Anne Brugnera

 Anne Brugnera (born 28 November 1970) is a French politician of La République En Marche!
 (LREM) and Territories of Progress (TDP) who has been serving as a member of the National Assembly since the 2017 elections, representing the department of Rhône.

 Political career

 In parliament, Brugnera serves on the Committee on Cultural Affairs and Education, where she was her parliamentary group's coordinator from 2017 until 2019.
 In this capacity, she is the parliament's rapporteur on the reconstruction of Notre-Dame de Paris.
 In 2020, Brugnera joined Territoires de Progrès, a group within LREM created by Jean-Yves Le Drian and Olivier Dussopt.

 In July 2019, Brugnera voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+She was re-elected in the 2022 election.